We recently sat down with Dr. Matson for a chat about his career and motivations. We thought you would enjoy his answers:

 Even from a young age, I enjoyed working with young children.
 I think it’s probably because they are so genuine in their emotions and much, much easier to read than adults.
-You can be silly, laugh and have fun with out all of the excess baggage that comes with being and working with adults.
+You can be silly, laugh and have fun all day with kids!
 When I applied to dental school, one of the things that I wrote about on my personal essay was my uncle Kerry, who is a pediatrician in Washington state.
 He was always the adult who could relate to us kids the best and yet still be the person that we looked to for help when one of the cousins had an injury or other ailment.
 I wanted to lead a life where I could be goofy and have fun, but still truly be an asset and advocate for children’s health like Kerry.
 Every day I get to go to work, be a goof and still help children so I feel very blessed to have landed in this career.

 2. Do you have any memories that stick out to you of going to the dentist as a child?

 Believe it or not, I’ve actually never had a cavity, so going to the dentist for me was always just a routine preventative thing we did every 6 months.
 I did have four teeth taken out for orthodontic reasons when I was in middle school, so that was a little bit exciting, but I was completely out for the procedure so I really only remember the funny feeling of the laughing gas right before getting the IV and then waking up after everything was done.
 Overall, I guess I was a pretty fortunate kid in all of my experiences.

 3. How would I describe a perfect day at work?

 A perfect day would have me busy, with a variety of different kids and different dental procedures to do throughout the day.
 No kids would be sad when they came to visit and every parent would be happy.
 That would be a pretty awesome day.

 4. Some things at my job that make me feel happy/fulfilled?